Newgate Lane South

-Hampshire County Council has appointed Mildren Construction Ltd. as the main contractor and work will commence in early July 2017 until Summer 2018.
+Hampshire County Council has appointed Mildren Construction Ltd. as the main contractor and work has commenced in early July 2017 until Summer 2018.

 Hampshire County Council and Mildren Construction Ltd met with local residents and businesses early in July 2017.
 The presentation shown at this meeting can be seen below:

 The new road is the third stage of work on the Newgate Lane corridor, linking the improvements at the northern section of Newgate Lane, undertaken in 2014/15 and the Peel Common roundabout, in 2015/16.
 It replaces the existing route for through traffic and will help increase capacity and ease congestion.